gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    replay protection.
 All key management message exchange happens inband over the SCTP assocation.

-   In this document we use the terms DTLS Key context for indicating a Key, derived from a DTLS connection, and all relevant data that needs to be provided to the SCTP DTLS Chunk Protection Operator for DTLS encryption and decryption.
+   In this document we use the terms DTLS Key context for indicating the pair of keys, derived from a DTLS connection, and all relevant data that needs to be provided to the SCTP DTLS Chunk Protection Operator for DTLS encryption and decryption.
 DTLS Key context includes Keys for sending and receiving, replay window, last used sequence number.
 Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), an the DTLS epoch.

    The basic functionalities and how things are related is described below.